Resource: aws_paas_service#

 - (Optional, Editable) List of MongoDB databases with parameters.
 The structure of this block is described below.journal_commit_interval

-- (Optional, Editable) The maximum interval in milliseconds between saving log data.
-Valid values are from 1 to 500.logging
+- (Optional, Editable) The maximum interval in milliseconds between saving log data.- Valid values: From 1 to 500

 - (Optional, Editable) The logging settings for the service.
 The structure of this block is described below.maxconns

-- (Optional, Editable) The maximum number of concurrent connections allowed for mongos or mongod.
-Valid values are from 10 to 51200.monitoring
+- (Optional, Editable) The maximum number of concurrent connections allowed for mongos or mongod.- Valid values: From 10 to 51200

 - (Optional, Editable) The monitoring settings for the service.
 The structure of this block is described below.options